Don Robertson (songwriter)

 Donald Irwin Robertson (December 5, 1922 – March 16, 2015) was an American songwriter and pianist, in country and popular music genres.
 He was inducted into the Nashville Songwriters Hall of Fame in 1972.
 As a performer, he hit the US Top 10 with "The Happy Whistler" in 1956 (peaking at No. 6).
 The track reached No. 8 in the UK Singles Chart the same year.
 It sold more than one million copies, and was awarded a gold disc.

 After contracted to Capitol at the time of his biggest selling hit single, Robertson then signed a recording contract with RCA Victor.
 He composed and co-composed with Hal Blair (né Harold Keller Brown, 1915–2001), as well as many hits for other musicians, including Elvis Presley, who recorded five of which for Presley's films.
-Having resided in Lake Sherwood, California for 55 years, he died in 2015.
+Robertson resided in Lake Sherwood, California for 55 years, where he died in 2015.